Digital-Physics/algorithms-to-live-by/README.md

 Chapter 4 "Caching":

+brew services start redis
 python Redis_caching.py

 This code explores Redis for caching.
 Redis allows us to save data in key-value form in-memory (so it has fast retrieval, although it can be persisted over time unlike normal in-memory RAM) outside our main web service which makes the main web application stateless (so there's no problem restarting your server as you won't lose data) and easy to scale since the Redis db can be replicated and be made highly available (see Redis Sentinel).
-Redis caching seems to be most useful when you are dealing with many client sessions where the data they are querying/computing takes a little while to retrieve and the requested data will likely be requested buy that user or another user sometime soon.
+Redis caching seems to be most useful when you are dealing with many client sessions where the data they are querying/computing takes a little while to retrieve and the requested data will likely be re-requested by that user or another user again soon.
 All queries from the different client sessions can reference the same Redis database, sharing a common cache.
-To see a Least Recently Used cache where you can appreciate the fundamental data structures, check this code out:
+To see details of a Least Recently Used cache with underlying Doubly-linked list and hash table data structure that enables constant time eviction, check this code out:

 https://github.com/Digital-Physics/algorithms/blob/main/lru_cache.py